 It seems that anytime we discuss workplace safety in the present day, yells of “health and safety gone nuts!” follow shortly after.
 From prohibiting jogging at the playground to banning flip-flops in the office, discussions on the topic frequently center on circumstances when rules are at best absurd and at worst viewed as lacking common sense.
 With so much criticism and disagreement on the subject, it is easy to lose sight of why health and safety training is so vital.
 While it may be a common practice to poke fun at overzealous rules and regulations, we frequently overlook their essential role in safeguarding millions of UK employees from damage.
 Regardless of the size of your association, whether you have employees, health and safety should be your priority.
 Here are six fundamental reasons why safety training is essential for any organization.

-Tips For Effective Training
+Tips for Effective Training

 We are all aware that safety training is crucial for numerous reasons.
 First, it prevents employees from performing unsafe and needless tasks; second, it reduces the frequency of accidents, sicknesses, and property damages.
 To achieve the best outcomes, we must focus on “effective” safety training rather than simply completing a course.
 We’ve compiled the top five tips for excellent safety training to assist you in enhancing your course’s results:

-1. Identify the health concerns in the workplace first.
+1. Identify the health concerns in the workplace first

 To make a safety course effective, you must be aware of the risks involved.
 This offers your safety training adequate direction and makes it more focused, as identifying safety threats is a prerequisite to protecting employees.
-This is easily accomplished by conducting a job hazard analysis.
+This is easily accomplished by conducting a job hazard assessment.
 You may read more about the distinction between a risk and a hazard.

-2. Start controlling your workplace hazards.
+2. Start controlling your workplace hazards

 After you’ve found your health hazards, it’s always best to eliminate them, so employees don’t have to deal with them.
 If you can’t get rid of them, the next best thing is to control them.
 The hierarchy controls offer a way to keep hazards under control: Start by getting rid of things.
 Next, try a different word.
 Then it would help if you worked on designing controls.
 Fourth, try to control work practices.
 Last, you could try PPE.

-3. Find out what your training goals are and focus on them.
+3. Find out what your training goals are and focus on them

 To effectively evaluate the effectiveness of your safety training course, you should develop a list of training objectives for cross-reference.
 This will not only direct your safety training, but it will also allow you to determine whether or not your employees profited from the session.